0ld-h3ad/DarkMatters-Spring2019/README.md

   * What are some real life examples of different forms of veillance described by Steve Mann, such as counterveillance, sousveillance or univeillance?
   * What are some ways you have undermined or escaped surveillance in your own life?

-  **Before Class:** Please submit a first draft of your essay/images.
-We will design and develop these works into a zine that will be available during the showcase.
+  **Before Class:** Please submit a first draft of your essay/images to the [Zine-Draft folder]() on Dropbox Paper by midnight the day before class.
+Nabil and American will provide feedback.

 ## Week 6 - Biometric Surveillance of Blackness ##
 **Tuesday Apr 16, 10 AM**